 While it doesn’t offer online access to census, vital or church records, the website of the Public Record Office of Northern Ireland (PRONI) is a top-drawer destination for family historians with connections to the six counties of Antrim, Armagh, Down, Fermanagh, Londonderry and Tyrone.

-Judge not the site’s plain appearance.
-Exploration here is well rewarded with heaps of background information, an extensive range of downloadable family history guides and several useful databases served up free of charge.
+Exploration here is well rewarded with heaps of background information, an extensive range of downloadable family history guides, and several useful collections served up free of charge.

-The PRONI site also offers a rather unassuming Name Search database.
+The PRONI site also offers a rather unassuming Name Search.
 Be sure to dip in.
-It allows you to search a number of indexes to pre-1858 wills, surviving fragments of the 1740 and 1766 religious censuses, 1775 dissenters’ petitions and coroners’ inquest papers from 1872 to 1920.
+It allows you to search a number of indexes to pre-1858 wills, surviving fragments of the 1740 and 1766 religious censuses, and 1775 dissenters’ petitions.

 11. RootsIreland.ie ($)

 If ever a website demanded a researcher to draw breath and make its acquaintance before attempting to tease out its treasures, RootsIreland is it.
-The nonprofit Irish Family History Foundation (IFHF) manages this site and its database of 20 million transcriptions of records (not linked to images) held by the IFHF network of county and regional genealogy centers.
-The site, which has switched from a pay-to-view system to a subscription model, is best known for its church records of mixed denominations, but it also has transcribed birth, marriage and death certificates for some counties.
+The nonprofit Irish Family History Foundation (IFHF) manages this site and its database of 23 million transcriptions of records (not linked to images) held by the IFHF network of county and regional genealogy centres.
+The subscription site is best known for its church records of mixed denominations, but it also has transcribed birth, marriage and death certificates for some counties.

-Before going anywhere near the search page, you’re best off reading the FAQs or at least looking for your ancestral counties on the list of available records.
-Collections in the database date between 1700 and 1920 and some of the parish registers have significant gaps, so you really do need to check that records for the year, religion and parish or district you’re interested in are available.
+Before going anywhere near the search page, you’re best off reading the Help pages or at least looking for your ancestral counties on the list of available records.
+Some of the parish registers have significant gaps, so you really do need to check that records for the year, religion and parish or district you’re interested in are available.

 Although transcriptions are still being added and are generally of a high standard, the bulk of the parish register transcriptions are of variable quality.
 Think creatively, especially with regard to the spelling of surnames, if you can’t find a record you believe should be available.